-The Group's non-employee directors receive cash retainers and meeting fees and equity awards for their service.
+The Group's non-employee directors receive cash retainers, meeting fees and equity awards for their service.

-In 2010, non-employee directors received a \$27,500 annual Board retainer, except for the Chairman of the Board who received \$80,000.
-The Audit Committee chair received an additional \$9,000 retainer, and the Finance and Risk Management Committee chair received an additional \$2,500 retainer.
+In 2011, non-employee directors received a \$30,000 annual Board retainer, except for the Chairman of the Board who received \$83,600.
+The Audit Committee chair received an additional \$9,000 retainer, and the Finance and Risk Management Committee chair received an additional \$4,000 retainer.
 The chairs of the Nominating/Corporate Governance Committee and Organization and Compensation Committee received an additional \$4,000 retainer, respectively.
 In addition, each Board member received \$2,300 for each Board meeting attended, and \$1,800 for each committee meeting attended.
-Further, each committee chair received an additional fee of \$1,800 for each committee meeting chaired.
+Further, each committee chair received an additional fee of \$3,600 for each committee meeting chaired.

-In 2010, each non-employee director also received grants of restricted stock valued at \$48,856.
-The grants were made on March 2, 2010.
+In 2011, each non-employee director also received grants of restricted stock valued at \$48,856.
+The grants were made on March 1, 2011 and were fully vested on the first anniversary of the grant date.

-In November of 2010, after performing its annual compensation review, the Committee approved increases to the foregoing amounts, effective January 1, 2011, as follows: non-employee directors will receive a \$30,000 annual Board retainer, except for the Chairman of the Board who will receive \$83,600.
-Also effective January 1, 2011, the Finance and Risk Management Committee chair will receive an additional \$4,000 retainer and the value of the annual restricted stock award to the non-employee directors will increase to \$52,500.
-The additional retainers for the chairs of the Audit Committee, Nominating/Corporate Governance Committee, and Organization and Compensation Committee will remain the same as in 2010.
+In November of 2011, after performing its annual compensation review, the Nominating/Corporate Governance Committee approved increases to the foregoing amounts, effective January 1, 2012, as follows: non-employee directors will receive a \$32,500 annual Board retainer, except for the Chairman of the Board who will receive \$86,600, prorated for service through the annual meeting.
+Also effective January 1, 2012, the Finance and Risk Management Committee chair, Organization and Compensation Committee chair, and Nominating/Corporate Governance Committee chair will receive an additional \$5,000 retainer and the value of the annual restricted stock award to the non-employee directors will increase to \$55,000.
+The chair of the Audit Committee will receive an additional \$11,000 retainer.
 In addition, Board and committee meeting fees will remain unchanged.